Sawolfer/TouchPad-for-macOS/README.md

 three fingers left swipe - right screen three fingers right swipe - left screen three fingers up swipe - mission control

+for downloading you need to start tap&send project and run it on your IPhone, then start tap&sendForMac, archive it and run it on your mac